College of Nursing

 Prerequisites: Consent of the instructor and graduate standing.
 This clinical course provides continued precepted experiences that allow students to develop the leadership and population-focused role and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies to population preventative care, healthcare, health promotion, health education, health systems leadership, policy, and evidence-based care populations.

-NURSE 7954 Advanced Practice Nursing: Practicum II: 1-3 semester hours
+NURSE 7954 Advanced Practice Nursing: Practicum III: 1-4 semester hours

 Prerequisites: NURSE 6955; may be taken concurrently with DNP Capstone.
-This clinical course provides continued precepted experiences that allow students to develop the leadership and population-focused role and clinical competencies within their specific emphasis area.
-Students integrate theory and clinical competencies to population preventative care, healthcare, health promotion, health education, health systems leadership, policy, and evidence-based care populations.
+This clinical course provides continued precepted experiences that allow students to develop leadership and population-focused roles and clinical competencies within their specific emphasis area.
+Students integrate theory and clinical competencies into population preventative care, healthcare, health promotion, health education, health systems leadership, policy, and evidence-based care populations.
+An on-campus immersive learning experience is required for this course.

 NURSE 7955 Research Topics in Nursing and Health: Psychometrics: 3 semester hours